ikemal12/Order-Book-Simulator/README.md

 Things to check
 * Are we matching orders by type or by timestamp?
+    * Currently matching by price-time priority (timestamp secondary, ie. order type does not affect matching order)
-* Vector vs unordered map for storing and accessing orders
+* Vector vs unordered map for storing and accessing orders?
+    * currently using multiset for storing and unordered_map for lookup
 * for market orders setting quantity to 0
+    * no, but need to fix matching logic